PdIPS/CBX/paper.md

 \min_{x\in\mathcal{X}} f(x),
 $$

-where $f:\mathcal{X}\to\R$ is some objective function over the state space $\mathcal{X}$.
+where $f:\mathcal{X}\to\mathbb{R}$ is some objective function over the state space $\mathcal{X}$.
 With rising model complexity, solution spaces become convoluted and call for more refined algorithms.
 While in many cases, gradient-based methods achieve state-of-the-art performance, there are various scenarios where so-called derivative free methods are more appropriate.
 One reason for this, might be that the gradient of $f$ might be unavailable or difficult to evaluate.
 Another one might be that $f$ is non-smooth or non-convex, which also hinders the applicability of gradient-based methods.

 While there are many techniques for derivative-free optimization, like random or pattern search [@friedman1947planning;@rastrigin1963convergence;@hooke1961direct], Bayesian optimization [@movckus1975bayesian] or simulated annealing [@henderson2003theory], we focus on particle based methods, namely on consensus-based optimization (CBO) as proposed in [@pinnau2017consensus].
 For an ensemble of particles $x=(x^1,\ldots, x^N)\in \mathcal{X}^N$ the update of the $i$ th particle is given as follows: